MicrosoftDocs/win32/desktop-src/SecAuthZ/enabling-and-disabling-privileges-in-c--.md

 ---
-Description: 'Enabling a privilege in an access token allows the process to perform system-level actions that it could not previously.' ms.assetid: 'aa2d3fe7-01ee-4243-b72c-3e8b90068e22'
+Description: Enabling a privilege in an access token allows the process to perform system-level actions that it could not previously. ms.assetid: aa2d3fe7-01ee-4243-b72c-3e8b90068e22
-title: Enabling and Disabling Privileges in C++
+title: Enabling and Disabling Privileges in C++ ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Enabling and Disabling Privileges in C++